-Opening lead: king of hearts.
+Opening lead: 10 of hearts

 For details about local bridge events, go to the HK Contract Bridge Association website www.hkcba.org